banner

 Pain and Exercise

 The benefits of participating in a regular exercise routine are many.
 Regular exercise can help you increase strength, energy, and flexibility.
-These improvements may, in turn, enable you to get back to some of the activities that you couldn’t do previously, because of your pain.10 There are five different types of exercise that you should consider incorporating into your program:
+These improvements may, in turn, enable you to get back to some of the activities that you couldn’t do previously, because of your pain.10 There are four different types of exercise that you should consider incorporating into your program:

 Range of Motion